LucianoLL/MedTechPrograms/README.md

 # MedTechPrograms

-## Update: 2/11/2025
+## Update: 3/5/2025
-Going to merge new updates to Main, that includes the new institutions and their programs along with the new margin settings for the text and images.
+Going to merge new updates to Main, updated the deadlines for some programs.
+Also included some new institutions and grad programs to the database.

 Link to the site: